owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 The recommended way to interface with the Solidity compiler, especially when developing more complex and automated setups is the so-called JSON-input-output interface.
 In summary, the compiler API expects a JSON formatted input and outputs the compilation result in a JSON formatted output.
 For details on this approach, including thorough descriptions of the input and output formats, check out the Solidity docs [here](https://docs.soliditylang.org/en/latest/using-the-compiler.html#compiler-input-and-output-json-description).

-In our updated `compile.js` above, we declare a variable named `input` to hold a JavaScript object representation of the input that will be passed to the compiler after it's JSON stringified.
+In our `compile.js` above, we declare a variable named `input` to hold a JavaScript object representation of the input that will be passed to the compiler after it's JSON stringified.
 In this object we define the single Solidity source file that has to be compiled, `Inbox.sol`, passing the fully loaded source code of the contract as the content source of the contract.

 The lines